 Many people believe that tourism is bad for the fragile environment of Antarctica.
 However, all tourist expeditions to Antarctica must register and prove that they will not impact the ecosystem.
 This makes Antarctica Cruises one of the lowest impact on vacation destinations available.

 While there is plenty of snow and ice, there is also a lot to see on this continent.
 From peaks rising out of the ocean to penguins frolicking on the ice, there are many new sights to be beheld–many of which will not be seen by anyone else you know.
 In addition, there is kayaking, skiing, and a range of winter sports.

-Bring sunglasses as well, because Antarctica has higher UV levels than most other places on earth and there are not a lot of natural sources of shade.
+Bring sunglasses as well because Antarctica has higher UV levels than most other places on earth, and there are few natural sources of shade.